MicrosoftDocs/architecture-center/docs/framework/security/design-storage-keys.md

 **Are the expiration dates of SSL/TLS certificates monitored and are processes in place to renew them?**
 ***

-A common cause of application outage are expired SSL/TLS certificates.
+A common cause of application outage is expired SSL/TLS certificates.

 Avoid outages by tracking the expiration dates of SSL/TLS certificates and renewing them in due time.
 Ideally, the process should be automated, although this often depends on used certificate authority (CA).
 If not automated, use alerts to make sure expiration dates don't go unnoticed.